 Start your day with a visit to the Sonnenberg Gardens & Mansion State Historic Park in Canandaigua, where you can tour the mansion, conservatory, themed gardens and visit the Wine Center for tastings of wines made from New York State grapes.

 The New York Wine and Culinary Center in Canandaigua is a perfect setting to learn about NY's bountiful agricultural and wine industry.
-You can enjoy a meal or drinks in the Upstairss Bistro, take a class and visit the Tasting Room to try wine, beer and sporots from all over the state.
+You can enjoy a meal or drinks in the Upstairs Bistro, take a class and visit the Tasting Room to try wine, beer and spirits from all over the state.
 Just around the corner at the Canandaigua City Pier is a fantastic picture spot looking down Canandaigua Lake.
-Consider an evening out on the lake: go down to Steamboat Landing and book a cruise aboard the Canandaigua Lady, a replica of a 19th-century paddlewheel boat that offers breathtaking views of the hillsides surrounding the lake.
-You could spend the night at the nearby Inn on the Lake or climb up to the mountaintop to Bristol Harbour Resort for an overlook of Canandaigua, with all the amenities including an 18-hole championship golf course and spa.
+Consider an evening out on the lake and book a cruise aboard the Canandaigua Lady, a replica of a 19th-century paddlewheel boat that offers breathtaking views of the hillsides surrounding the lake.
+You could spend the night at the nearby Inn on the Lake or Bristol Harbour Resort for an overlook of Canandaigua, with all the amenities including an 18-hole championship golf course.

 Continue driving west along the route and stop at an iconic New York ‘burger joint,' Tom Wahl's.
 In its original location on Routes 5 and 20 since 1955, this is the place for a burger, fries and home-made rootbeer.
 Take Rte 36 north to Mumford to visit the Genesee Country Village and Museum.
 Here you'll enjoy a unique look at the history of the Finger Lakes area with a collection of historic buildings from the region, all situated in one spot with guides dressed in period costumes.